whitewind664/sdp/summaries/sprint9.md

 - To improve: more tests

 ## Roust, Michael Murad
+- Done: Worked on the user login
+- Went well: the user login is progressing
+- To improve: Started work way too late

 ## Wengle, Erik Alessandro (Scrum Master)
 - Done: I refactored the entire code of the Bluetooth Activity and its respective classes